cameron314/concurrentqueue/README.md

 ## License

-I'm releasing the source of this repository (with the exception of third-party code, i.e. the Boost queue (used in the benchmarks for comparison) and CDSChecker, which have their own licenses) under a [simplified BSD license][license].
+I'm releasing the source of this repository (with the exception of third-party code, i.e. the Boost queue (used in the benchmarks for comparison), Intel's TBB library (ditto), CDSChecker, and Relacy, which have their own licenses) under a [simplified BSD license][license].

 Note that lock-free programming is a patent minefield, and this code may very well violate a pending patent (I haven't looked), though it does not to my present knowledge.